 You must provide a copy of your new MEC to the Montana Motor Vehicle Division prior to the expiration of your current certificate.
-You may do this by mailing or faxing a legible copy of your MEC to the Montana Motor Vehicle Division.
+Do not count on your medical provider or employer to submit your MEC.
+Please mail or fax a legible copy of your MEC to the Montana Motor Vehicle Division.

 For more information, call the CDL Help Desk at 406-444-3244.